A Toy Model of the Information Paradox in Empty Space: Conclusion

 \section{Conclusion}

 The resolution to the paradox above is clear.
-Although the operators $A_i, B_i,C_i$ are localized on spacelike-separated regions, they fail to commute by an $\Or[1]$ amount, due to the factor of $\projvac$ inside the operators $C_i$.
-So there is no contradiction with the quantum-information theorem \eqref{monogbell}, which assumes that operators from different pairs commute.
-However, this construction shows that, in gravity, if one probes spacetime with fine-grained operators like \eqref{projvac} then the intuitive notion that spatially separated regions contain distinct degrees of freedom breaks down completely.
+Although the operators $B_i$ and the operators $C_i$ are localized on spacelike-separated regions, they are nevertheless secretly acting on the same degrees of freedom in the vacuum.
+So there is no contradiction with the quantum-information theorem \eqref{monogbell}, which assumes that operators from different pairs act on distinct Hilbert spaces.

+So this construction shows that, in gravity, if one probes spacetime with fine-grained operators like $\projvac$ then the intuitive notion that spatially separated regions contain distinct degrees of freedom may break down completely.
+This provides a proof of principle that for questions involving such complicated operators, even within low-energy effective field theory, one must carefully take into account that a localized operator in one region may sometimes be equated to a combination of localized operators from another region to avoid paradoxes.

-The monogamy and cloning paradoxes arise precisely because one attempts to retain this intuitive notion in the presence of fine-grained probes.
-The modular Hamiltonian --- whose expectation value gives the entanglement entropy --- and the operator that extracts information about the infalling matter from the Hawking radiation are both fine-grained operators just like \eqref{projvac}.
+We emphasize that this is a feature of quantum gravity, and a similar construction is {\em not possible} in gauge theories.
+In gauge-theories, the charge is a boundary-term, just like gravity.
+However, the crucial difference is that, unlike gravity, the projector onto states of zero gauge-charge does not project onto a unique state.
+This would cause an attempt to repeat the construction above in gauge theories to fail.

+From a technical perspective, the operators $Q_i$ are delicately tuned to use the local-entanglement in the vacuum, so that their action on the vacuum creates the same states as the action of $B_i$ on the vacuum.
+If the operator $\projvac$ had been a projector onto states of zero gauge-charge, it would not have projected onto the vacuum, but instead have projected onto a large subspace of the Hilbert space.
+However the subspace comprising all states of zero gauge-charge contains states with widely differing local-entanglement structures.
+So the operators $C_i$, formed by combining $Q_i$ and $\projvac$, would not have had a large two-point function with $A_i$.

+But the distinction between gravity and gauge theories is also clear from a physical point of view.
+Non-gravitational gauge theories contain local operators that are exactly gauge-invariant.
+So, in such a theory, an observer in the middle of AdS can act with a localized unitary that does not change the value of {\em any} observation near the boundary and is entirely invisible to the boundary observer.
+But this means that, in a non-gravitational gauge theory, the observer near the boundary {\em cannot} uniquely identify the bulk excitation.

+To summarize, while in gauge theories, the Wilson lines of operators can be used to construct non-zero commutators between operators localized in distinct regions, there is no analogue of the phenomenon of complementarity, which seems to be a feature unique to quantum gravity.

+Since these nonlocal relations in gravity are important in empty space, it is natural that they will also be important during black hole evaporation.
+As we pointed out above, the operators used in the construction of this toy model are similar to the operators used in the monogamy and cloning paradoxes.